New Jersey vacation rental tax guide

 Failure to comply with state and local tax laws can result in fines and interest penalties.
-These may not catch up with homeowners in the short term, but the sharing economy is increasingly being placed under the proverbial microscope.
-It’s recommended that you address compliance before tax authorities address it for you.
+These may not catch up with vacation rental operators in the short term, but the sharing economy is under increased scrutiny so it’s important to address compliance before tax authorities address it for you.

-Avalara has put together this guide to help you comply with New Jersey short-term rental tax laws.
+Avalara MyLodgeTax has put together this guide to help you comply with New Jersey short-term rental tax laws.
 For more information on the tax rates and jurisdictions that apply to your rental’s specific location, use our lodging tax lookup tool.

-Disclaimer: No short-term vacation rental tax guide is a substitute for professional tax advice.
-Consider it an asset to help you understand and prioritize your vacation rental questions and concerns.
+No short-term vacation rental tax guide is a substitute for professional tax advice.
+Consider this an asset to help you understand and prioritize your vacation rental questions and concerns.
 Questions pertaining to specific situations or out-of-the-ordinary conditions are best solved with a certified tax professional familiar with New Jersey tax laws.

-When you start operating a short-term rental, you may not have experience with lodging taxes, but you are probably familiar with income tax.
+When you start operating a short-term rental, while you might not have experience with lodging taxes, you’re probably familiar with income tax.
 It’s important to understand the difference between the two.

-Income taxes are reported and paid annually to the federal and many state governments on “taxable” income, which is income after allowed expense deductions.
+Income tax is reported and paid annually to the federal government and many state governments on “taxable” income, which is income after allowed expense deductions.
 You pay this tax directly to the government.

-In contrast, a lodging tax on a short-term rental is a percentage of the cost of your guest’s stay that is added to the price of the bill.
-The guest pays the tax, but you are responsible for collecting the tax and paying it to the proper tax authority.
+Lodging tax on a short-term rental is a percentage of the cost of your guest’s stay that’s added to the price on the bill.
+The guest pays the tax, but you’re responsible for collecting the tax and paying it to the proper tax authority.

-What is the definition of “short-term rental” in New Jersey?
+What's the definition of “short-term rental” in New Jersey?

-Who is required to collect and file taxes on short-term rentals in New Jersey?
+Who’s required to collect and file taxes on short-term rentals in New Jersey?

 Location is key to compliance

 The location of your rental is a crucial piece of information for short-term rental tax compliance.
-Your address will determine which tax jurisdictions you are required to report to, which taxes you need to collect, and your tax rates.
+Your address determines which tax jurisdictions you’re required to report to, which taxes you need to collect, and the appropriate tax rates.

 It should be noted that tax rates and the rules governing them change frequently.
 Please consider your tax rate report to be informative rather than authoritative.

-Registering with State Authorities
+Registering with tax authorities

 Do I need to form an LLC?

-Short-term rental regulations
+Local short-term rental regulations

-Short-term rental operators in New Jersey should be aware of regulations that apply to them, including local rules covering:
+Short-term rental operators in New Jersey should be aware of the regulations that apply to them, including local rules covering:

-Building and housing standards
+- Building and housing standards

-Once you’re registered with tax authorities, you are ready to start collecting rental tax, which you’ll add to your guest’s bill when they pay for their stay.
+Once you’ve registered with tax authorities, you’re ready to start collecting rental tax, which you’ll add to your guest’s bill when they pay for their stay.

 Which taxes apply to New Jersey short-term rentals?

-|Meadowlands Regional Hotel Use Assessment||New Jersey Department of Revenue
+|Meadowlands Regional Hotel Use Assessment||New Jersey Division of Taxation|

-|State Occupancy Tax||New Jersey Department of Revenue
+|Municipal Occupancy Tax||New Jersey Division of Taxation|

-|Sports and Entertainment Facility Tax (Millville)||New Jersey Department of Revenue
+|Sports and Entertainment Facility Tax (Millville)||New Jersey Division of Taxation|

-|Atlantic City Luxury Tax||New Jersey Department of Revenue
+|Atlantic City Luxury Tax||New Jersey Division of Taxation|

-|Atlantic City Promotion Fee||New Jersey Department of Revenue
+|Atlantic City Promotion Fee||New Jersey Division of Taxation|

-|Cape May County Tourism Tax and Assessment||New Jersey Department of Revenue
+|Cape May County Tourism Tax and Assessment||New Jersey Division of Taxation|

 Before you can begin collecting short-term rental taxes, you need to know the correct rate to charge.
-Rates can and do change frequently, so it’s important to make sure you have the latest rate to avoid over- or undercharging your guests and running into compliance issues.
-State and local tax authorities should have the latest rates posted.
-You can also use our lodging tax lookup tool to find the right rates.
+Rates can and do change frequently, so it’s critical to make sure you have the latest rate to avoid over- or undercharging your guests and running into compliance issues.

 What charges are taxable?

-What happens when my short-term rental platform (such as Airbnb, HomeAway, or VRBO) collects taxes for me?
+What happens when my short-term rental marketplace (such as Airbnb or Vrbo) collects taxes for me?